-The WRSR command allows the SPI bus master to write into the Status Register and change the write protect configuration by setting the WPEN, BP0 and BP1 bits as required.
-Before issuing a WRSR command, the $\overline{WP}$ pin must be HIGH or inactive.
-Note that on the FM25C160B, WP only prevents writing to the Status Register, not the memory array.
+The WRSR command allows the SPI bus master to write into the Status Register and change the write protect configuration by setting the BP0 and BP1 bits as required.
+Before issuing a WRSR command, the WP pin must be HIGH or inactive.
+Note that on the FM25L04B, WP prevents writing to the Status Register and the memory array.
 Before sending the WRSR command, the user must send a WREN command to enable writes.
 Executing a WRSR command is a write operation and therefore, clears the Write Enable Latch.